There is one generation per year.

 Sampling and monitoring methods

-Army cutworm moths have been monitored in southern Alberta with pheromone traps since 1978.
-Sample larvae as for other subterranean cutworm species.
-Mark an area of soil 50 cm by 50 cm.
-During the day, larvae should be within the top 5 to 7 cm of soil surface.
-Count the larvae within each 50 cm of row in the sample area.
-Multiply the number of larvae by four to give the number of larvae per square metre.
+Sample for of larvae as for other subterranean cutworm species.
+Mark an area of soil 50 cm x 50 cm.
+During the day, larvae are within the top 5-7 cm of soil.
+Count the larvae within each 0.25 square metre.
 Repeat the process in different areas of the field.
+Calculate an average number of larvae per square metre for the field.

 Effects of weather